VeriSnip/VeriSnip-Tool/README.md

 );
   `include "example_contents.vs" /*
-    Argument passed to the program/script that generates example_contents.vs */
+    Argument passed to the program/script that generates example_contents.vs {MODULE_PARAM}
+  */
 endmodule
 ```

-In the above example, VeriSnip scans for a program or script whose name resembles the Verilog Snippet name (excluding the file extension).
-The statement `include "example_contents.vs"` corresponds to a program or script named either `example.*` or `example_contents.*`, where `*` represents any supported file extension.
+VeriSnip searches for a program or script whose name matches the `.vs` filename (without the extension).
+For example, `include "example_contents.vs"` will match a script named `example_contents.*` or `example.*` (any supported extension).
+Arguments for the script are provided in the comment that immediately follows the `include`.
+Enclose module parameters in braces: `{...}` to replace them by their value before calling the curresponding script.

 Since `include "example_ios.vs"` is followed by `VS_NO_GENERATE`, VeriSnip will ignore this file and will not attempt to generate it.
 The file can be generated later by another include statement if necessary.